-The growth of the Inca Empire can only be described as meteoric.
-Though precise dates for its beginnings remain elusive, the realm known to the Inca as Tahuantinsuyu, or "The Four Parts Together," arose sometime in the early 1400s and ended in 1532, when the Spaniard Pizarro captured and executed the final Inca ruler, Atahualpa, dealing a fatal blow to what had been the largest indigenous empire in the Americas.
-How did the Incas rise so quickly?
-In this interview, Terence D'Altroy, a professor of anthropology at Columbia University and author of The Incas, describes the diverse and innovative strategies that helped secure the Incas a domain almost as vast as the Roman Empire.
+The growth of the Inca Empire was meteoric.
+Though precise dates for its beginnings remain elusive, the realm known to the Inca as Tahuantinsuyu, or "The Four Parts Together," arose sometime in the early 1400s.
+By 1532, when the Spaniard Pizarro executed the final Inca ruler, Atahualpa, the empire covered about 300,000 square miles.
+How did the empire rise so quickly?
+In this interview, Terence D'Altroy, a professor of anthropology at Columbia University, describes the innovative strategies that helped secure the Incas a domain almost as vast as the Roman Empire.

 Terence D'Altroy: It was about 2,400 miles from north to south.
 That would take us from the area just at the border of Ecuador and Colombia down to about 50 miles south of modern Santiago, Chile.
 In terms of square miles, we're probably talking something like 300,000 square miles.
 In population, estimates range from maybe six to 12 million people; my own estimate would put it somewhere around 10 to 12 million.
 That would make it perhaps the biggest empire in all of the indigenous Americas before the Spanish arrival.

 How quickly did it grow?
 What were the dates from its advent to its apogee, roughly?